Juanvvc/mytasks/README.md

 ### Configuration

+You'll need a mongodb database in the system.

 Create a file named `server/config.py`.
 This file is local, it might include usernames, secrets and passwords and SHOULDN'T be added to git.
 Example: